japa-le/mytimbertheme/README.md

 ## Support

-If you have any questions or issues with this theme, please contact us via the support forum on GitHub.
+If you have any questions or issues with this theme, please contact me on GitHub.

 ## Credits